swansonk14/SyntheMol/README.md

 Filter to only keep molecules with nearest neighbor Tverksy similarity to the ChEMBL antibiotics <= 0.4 using [chem_utils](https://github.com/swansonk14/chem_utils).

+TODO: check if we want to do this

 Random forest
 ```
 python filter_molecules.py \